Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Pay problems and how to fix them

-There are many reasons why your Samsung Pay won't work.
-It might be an issue with device compatibility, problems with the payment terminal (especially older ones), connection and transaction errors, or simple card incompatibility.
+There are a few reasons why your Samsung Pay app won't work.
+It might be an issue with device compatibility, problems with the store's payment terminal (especially older ones), connection and transaction errors, or simple card incompatibility.
 Keep reading to learn how you can identify the problem.

 JUMP TO KEY SECTIONS

 - Samsung Pay is crashing or not responding

 - Samsung Pay error messages are appearing on the phone